antoinemouchet/TechnoWeb/TPs/TP2/README.md

 ## **How to use ?**
+### _See your tasks_
+* Click on "Home" in the navigation bar.

 ### _Add a task_
+* Click on "New task" in the navigation bar
 * Enter the task in the "*Enter New Task*" text box
 * Press Submit

 ### _Remove a task_
-* Press the x next to the task you wish to remove.
+* Press the bin next to the task you wish to remove.

+### _Edit a task_
+* Press the pen next to the task you wish to edit
+* Enter the new name of the task in the text box.
+* Press Submit

+### _Mark a task as done or not done_
+* Press the check box icon next to the corresponding task.

 ## **Note**
-When you close the app, tasks are saved inside the *todolist.txt* file located in the static folder.
-When you open the app, tasks written in this file are loaded and displayed along with the new ones.
+If a task is done, its name is crossed.